Julian Larnach is a Sydney-based playwright.

-In 2017, Julian had two world-premiere productions: FOLK SONG, a new musical which premiered Outback Theatre for Young People; and IN REAL LIFE, a new drama which premiered at Darlinghurst Theatre Company.
-He was awarded the inaugural Emerge: Riverina Playwrights Commission.
-The commissioned play, BENEATH AN OXBOW LAKE, premiered in Griffith in June 2015 then went on to a sell-out regional tour which was followed by a season at Australian Theatre for Young People.
+Julian won the inaugural Emerge: Riverina Playwrights Commission and the commissioned play, BENEATH AN OXBOW LAKE, premiered in Griffith in 2015 then went on to a sell-out regional tour and season at Australian Theatre for Young People in Sydney.
 His monologue, SOMETHING I PREPARED EARLIER, was produced for the ATYP’s Voices Project and published by Currency Press.

 His play FLIGHT PATHS premiered at National Theatre of Parramatta in 2018 directed by Anthea Williams.
 In 2017, Julian’s musical FOLK SONG premiered Outback Theatre for Young People; and IN REAL LIFE premiered at Darlinghurst Theatre Company.
 He was a member of Sydney Theatre Company's inaugural Emerging Writers Group from 2017 – 2019.

 Julian is currently developing several new plays including writing the stage adaptation of an award-winning Australian novel.

 Julian has completed creative developments for new works with Sydney Dance Company, Playwriting Australia and Griffin Theatre Company, as well as dramaturgical secondments with Belvoir and Melbourne Theatre Company.
 He has been generously supported by the Australia Council of the Arts, having undertaken a JUMP Mentorship and received an ArtStart grant.